franzbu/EnhancedSpaces.spoon/README.md

 When applying changes to the modifiers, always make sure that you substitute them with other modifiers, i.e., { 'cmd' }, { 'alt' }, { 'ctrl' }, { 'shift' } or combinations of modifiers, e.g., { 'alt', 'ctrl' }.

-In case you want to disable this keyboard shortcut, change the line above as follows:
+In case you want to disable this feature, change the line above as follows:
 ``` lua
   modifierMS = { '' }, -- default: { 'ctrl' }
 ```